 Pro Tips

-If you have whole wings that you are breaking down, save those wing tips for a tasty chicken stock.
+• If you have whole chicken wings that you are breaking down, save those wing tips for a tasty chicken stock.
 They're also perfect for throwing into a ramen broth.

 Make Ahead, Storage, and Reheating Instructions

-Store: Keep the wings in an airtight container in the fridge for up to 3 days.
+• Store: Keep unsauced wings and the sauce in separate airtight containers in the fridge for up to 3 days.
+They'll stay crispier without the sauce.

 FAQs